mountaineerbr/shellChatGPT/man/README.md

 ### DESCRIPTION

-#### Text Completion Modes
+This script acts as a wrapper for ChatGPT, DALL-E, Whisper, and TTS endpoints from multiple service providers such as OpenAI, LocalAI, Ollama, Anthropic, Mistral AI, GoogleAI and Groq AI.

-With no options set, complete INPUT in single-turn mode of plain text completions.
+With no options set, complete INPUT in single-turn mode of the native chat completion.

-`Option -d` starts a multi-turn session in **plain text completions**.
-This does not set further options automatically.
+Handles single-turn and multi-turn modes, pure text completions, image generation/editing, speech-to-text, and text-to-speech.

+Accepts prompts, text files, PDFs, and image files as input.
+Supports various options for model selection, parameters, and output formats.

 #### Chat Completion Modes

-Set `option -c` to start a multi-turn chat mode via **text completions** and record conversation.
+Set `option -c` to start a multi-turn chat mode via **text completions** with command line history support.
 This option works with instruct models, defaults to *gpt-3.5-turbo-instruct* if none set.

+Set `options -cc` to start the chat mode via **native chat completions**.
+This mode defaults to the *gpt-4o* model, which is optimised to follow instructions.
+Try *chatgpt-4o-latest* for a model optimised for chatting.

 In chat mode, some options are automatically set to un-lobotomise the bot.

-Set `option -cc` to start the chat mode via **native chat completions** and defaults to *gpt-4o*, which is optimised to follow instructions.
-Try *chatgpt-4o-latest* for a model optimised for chatting instead.

 Set `option -C` to **resume** (continue from) last history session, and set `option -E` to exit on the first response (even in multi turn mode).

+#### Text Completion Modes

+`Option -d` starts a multi-turn session in **plain text completions** with history support.
+This does not set further options automatically, such as instructions or temperature.

+To run the script in text completion in single turn mode, set a text completion model such as *gpt-3.5-turbo-instruct* and other options (such as temperature and stops) at the command line invocation.

 #### Insert Modes (Fill-In-the-Middle)